robertorussobob/batch-motion-detector/README.md

 Than you can remove the original video files.

 1. It use dvr-scan for motion detection and video production;
-1. than use ffmprg to encode the video using x264;
+1. than use ffmpeg to encode the video using x264;
 1. the original file basename is kept.

 Usage example